joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 ## Conclusion

-I’ve attempted to illustrate the learning process that someone coming from languages like Perl or Python might follow.
+I've attempted to illustrate the learning process that someone coming from languages like Perl or Python might follow.
 Starting with regular expressions and ending with implementing an `io.Reader`, is certainly a possible, if unlikely, progression.
 While for this simple example `strings.Replace` certainly